Slopcorn/xeric/README.md

 # xeric

-This project explores some ways to use heuristic search to find optimal solutions for polynomials.
-Then attempts to apply them to machine learning models are made to find which one will take the least time to get a decent result.
+This project explores some ways to use heuristic search to find optimal solutions for polynomials and applications to hyperparameter tuning.

+Dependencies: matplotlib seaborn numpy scipy scikit-learn

-The folder *clear* contains python notebooks that have not been run.
-The folder *executed* contains python notebooks that have (which I will only upload once I feel I've done enough here).
+The folder *clear* contains notebooks that haven't been run.
+The folder *executed* contains notebooks that have been run.